© 2025 The House Bunting

 Two days birding l’Albufera finished with terrific sunsets.
 Highlights included a mega greater yellowlegs, wintering jack snipes, a common scoter, the local sacred ibis, and numerous waders and waterfowl.

-Firecrests are working hard to defend their territories during my morning walk in El Romeral urban park in Alcoy today.
+Firecrests are working hard to defend their territories during my morning walk in El Romeral urban park in Alcoi today.
 A female hawfinch returns to this wintering hub for the species.

 Adrián Colino Barea